canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 .. code-block:: bash

-  sudo snap install kubectl -–classic
+  sudo snap install kubectl --classic

 Create a configuration file so that `kubectl` can communicate with MicroK8s by running: